CaiLiLab/MuRaL/docs/usage.rst

 Overview
 --------

-Germline mutation rates are crucial parameters in genetics, genomics and evolutionary biology.
+Germline mutation rates are important in genetics, genomics and evolutionary biology.
 It is long known that mutation rates vary substantially across the genome, but existing methods can only obtain very rough estimates of local mutation rates and are difficult to be